Code-dot-mil/code.mil/implementation-guide.md

 being used MUST be stated somewhere on the webpage, with a link pointing to where the file containing the license can be found.

-All contributions to the project MUST be done under the license and the contributions MUST be irrevocable.
-Questions about this can be directed to DoD Legal for clarification.
+All contributions to the project must be done under the license and the contributions must be irrevocable.
+Questions about this can be directed to your agency's legal department for clarification.

-A "README" file MUST be created at the top level of the directory with at least the following in it:
+A "README" file should be created at the top level of the directory with at least the following in it:

 * The intended purpose of the software.
 * A note pointing to the license or contract covering the software.
-* If there is no "VERSION" file, the version number of the release SHOULD be included.
+* If there is no "VERSION" file, the version number of the release should be included.
 * At least some basic documentation on how to build and use the software.